 - Make amends – restitution to ‘fix’ the problem

-Consequences – Any consequence will rise in nature for repeat infractions considering the age and grade of the student.
-Consequences will be flexible to account for any special needs of the student.
-All reasonable steps will be taken to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct.
+Consequences will consider the age and grade of the student.
+Repeat infractions will reflect consequences that rise in nature but will continue to reflect the student’s age and grade.
+Special considerations may apply to students with diverse needs.
+All reasonable steps to prevent retaliation by a person against a student who has made a complaint of a breach of our code of conduct will be taken.

 - Parents or Guardians of offender

 - District officials, as required by policy